Brief Overview here

 What is Neurofeedback?

--Neurofeedback, a form of biofeedback, reads the electrical impulses in the brain, provides information in the form of feedback, and the brain uses the information to make the changes it desires to make.
+Neurofeedback, a form of biofeedback, reads the electrical impulses in the brain, provides information in the form of feedback, and the brain uses the information to make the changes it desires to make with a focus on teaching the brain to self-regulate better.
 It’s a passive form of biofeedback meaning that if you are training your brain, you have very little to do other than report any state shifts(how you are feeling while training and afterwards).
 Neurofeedback allows the brain to function the way it was designed to before biology and life experiences affected it.
 It helps develop more effective neural pathways and strengthens them overtime in order for us to live more authentically.

 What is the process of Neurofeedback?

--An intake is conducted on the first session that is symptom based, looking at current and historical information.
+An intake is conducted on the first session that is symptom based, looking at current and historical information.
 This provides information on which parts of the brain we will begin training and possibly train in the future.
 After placement is determined, you will have sensors placed on particular areas of your head.
 These sensors simply read information from your brain instead of putting anything into the head.
 During the first few sessions, we will explore various frequencies(the speed information is provided to the brain), to determine which your brain enjoys.
-Feedback is provided to the brain while watching anything available on Netflix in 3 ways; the screen will go from large to small, dark and light, and the volume changes slightly This is all information for your particular brain, your brain understands it, and decides what it wants to do with that information.
+Feedback is provided to the brain while watching anything available on Netflix in 3 ways; the screen will go from large to small, dark and light, and the volume changes slightly This is all information from your brain to your brain, your brain understands it, and starts learning how to regulate itself better.
 During the first session, you and I will determine the goals you have for our work together.
 I will ask you to track your goals and symptoms following each training session.
 This information is important for me in finding your frequency and deciding when to start training other parts of the brain.

 Are there any side effects?

--During this process, I will cause discomfort at times.
-This is individual to the person but is temporary in nature as the brain is plastic and can be rewired.
-Negative effects that people tend to experience are ones that they have experienced before.
+Negative effects people tend to experience are ones that they have experienced before.
 For example, a person with a history of panic attacks, may end up having one after a training session.
-This information will help me to determine protocols for the next session.
+This information will help me to determine protocols for the next session and because the brain is “plastic” we can undo what occurred that was unfavorable.
 Other examples may be irritability, trouble sleeping, nausea, etc. If anything you are experiencing is unbearable, you can come back in for another training session immediately to alleviate your symptoms.
 In the beginning, I find that any effects(positive or negative) tend to fade in approximately 24 hours.
 It’s important to understand part of the process is “riding the waves” of experiences until we can regulate the brain.
 Over time, results will stick as we continue to train that part of the brain.

 What happens after Neurofeedback training ends?